Osiris-Team/JavaPackager/README.md

 ## Changes in this fork
 ### Users
 - `jdkPath` must not be specified anymore.
-If not set the latest JDK (for the target system) will get automatically downloaded and used.
+The latest JDK (for the target system) gets downloaded and used.
 - You can specify a `jdkVendor` (adoptium/graalvm) and a `jdkVersion` if needed.
-- Since the default JDK is now graalvm you can benefit from it by setting `nativeImage` and `sharedLibrary` to true, to generate binaries/libraries specific to your current platform.
+- Since the default JDK is now graalvm you can benefit from it by setting `nativeImage` and `sharedLibrary` to true, to generate binaries/libraries specific to your current platform (note that you must install its dependencies manually/yourself for now).
 - Gradle users must change their existing build.gradle file a bit, by putting your settings inside `javapackager{ bundleJre = true ... }`.
 The readme below shows examples for this.